niehaarika03/Niehaarika.github.io/index.md

+theme: jekyll-theme-cayman
-## Welcome to BDA/GEOG-Assignment 1
+title: Welcome to BDA/GEOG-Assignment 1 Homepage

+Description: Site content loading in progress

 You can use the [editor on GitHub](https://github.com/niehaarika03/Niehaarika.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.